Reloading your ammunition supply is an amazing way to save some cash and a great way to be more involved in this awesome gun hobby.

 This is mainly meant for once or twice fired brass which is lightly tarnished.

-If you want your brass to shine very brightly then it is recommended to use your own polishing agent or treated corncob.
+If you want your brass to shine very brightly, use your own polishing agent or treated corncob is recommended.

 3- Stainless steel media